mmmfang/project-two/README.md

 (which I learned through this project, hooray!)

 Model view controller method.
 It makes a lot of sense to separate out the various routes and mongoose parts of this app.
-NPM - used EJS Layouts and really enjoyed how easy it was to use Method Override -
+NPM - used EJS Layouts and liked how easy it was to use Method Override -
 #Styling features
 Using Bootstrap made it easy to make a nav bar.
-Basing this on an existing site guided my color and font decisions.
-Actually liking the topic of my forum topic made thinking about the content to be posted I also liked favicon, how fun.
+Actually liking the topic of my forum topic made thinking about the content to be posted I also liked favicon.

 Photo Credits
 Background photo on home page from Mashable